PulkitPaliwal/Project-Lasso/README.md

 # Project-Lasso
 Welcome to project lasso, or CoinMaster, as I like to call it.
-This project was worked on under the course CS101.
+This project was completed under the course CS101.
 ### main.cpp contains all the codes.
 Content of different files are indicated by comments("// filename")

 * If you already have code blocks with simplecpp, download main.cpp and start working.